(This article was published on 28 June 2021 and updated on 29 January 2026)

 How might climate-related matters affect cash flow projections?

-• Physical impacts: The physical impacts of climate change, such as rising temperatures and increases in the frequency and severity of extreme weather events, may give rise to higher insurance or maintenance expenditure, or even limit the suitability of current operating locations.
+Impacts such as rising temperatures, or an increase in the frequency and severity of extreme weather events, may give rise to higher insurance or maintenance expenditure.
+They may even limit the suitability of current operating locations.

-Some companies are facing climate-related opportunities as well as risks.
+Some companies have climate-related opportunities as well as risks.
 For example, proactive companies that develop green products or implement decarbonisation plans may gain access to new markets, benefit from shifting consumer preferences or improve energy efficiency.

 How do you factor the impact of climate-related matters into cash flow projections?

-When calculating the recoverable amount (i.e. the higher of value in use (VIU) and fair value less costs of disposal (FVLCD)) under the DCF technique, the following are some of the aspects that a company needs to consider.
+When calculating the recoverable amount (i.e. the higher of value in use (VIU) and fair value less costs of disposal (FVLCD)) using a DCF technique, the following are some of the aspects that a company needs to consider.

 The calculation of VIU reflects considerations such as the estimated future cash flows that a company expects to earn from the asset or CGU and possible variations in the amount or timing of those future cash flows.
 These cash flows need to be based on reasonable and supportable assumptions that represent management’s best estimate of the range of economic conditions that will exist over the remaining life of the asset.
 [IAS 36.30(a)–(b), 33(a)]